jackwharrison/scandroid-user-guide/docs/index.md

 # Introduction to Scandroid

 !!! info "At a glance"
-**Scandroid** is a lightweight mobile and web application developed by the **510 team at the Netherlands Red Cross**.
-It extends the **121 Platform** to support **offline validation** in Cash and Voucher Assistance (CVA) programmes, particularly in contexts where people may not have formal identification or access to smartphones.
+    **Scandroid** is a lightweight, offline-ready app built by the **510 team at the Netherlands Red Cross**.
+    It extends the **121 Platform** to help validate people in Cash and Voucher Assistance (CVA) programmes,
+    especially where formal ID or smartphones are not available.

 The concept is simple:

 - **Red Cross staff** register people in the programme and provide each with a printed **QR code**.
-- Staff also configure the system, selecting which key details are shown to Financial Service Providers (FSPs) during validation (for example: photo, date of birth, and home village).
+- Staff configure the system, choosing which key details appear when scanned by Financial Service Providers (FSPs) — for example: photo, date of birth, and home village.
-- When an **FSP scans the QR code**, these details appear.
-The FSP then asks the person simple security questions.
-If the details match, the payment can be **approved**; if not, it can be **rejected**.
+- **FSPs** scan the QR code, check these details with the person, and then **approve or reject** the payment.

 Because Scandroid is designed for **offline use**, FSPs can:

-- **Sync once** to download the most up-to-date beneficiary data.
+- **Sync once** to download the latest beneficiary data.
-- Continue scanning and approving/rejecting payments even without an internet connection.
+- Validate payments **offline** by scanning QR codes.
-- **Push all decisions back to the 121 Platform** as soon as they reconnect online.
+- **Push all approvals/rejections back to the 121 Platform** when back online.

-Scandroid is built to be:
+Scandroid is:

 - **Lightweight and easy to use** for FSPs in the field.
-- **Flexible and customisable** for Red Cross staff configuring the validation process.
+- **Flexible and customisable** for Red Cross staff configuring validation.
-- **Accessible**, with multiple languages available out of the box.
+- **Accessible**, with multiple languages supported out of the box.